Fan heater

 A fan heater, also called a blow heater, is a heater that works by using a fan to pass air over a heat source (e.g. a heating element).
 This heats up the air, which then leaves the heater, warming up the surrounding room.
-They can heat an enclosed space such as a room faster than a heater without fan, but like any fan, creates audible noise.
+They can heat an enclosed space such as a room faster than a heater without a fan, but like any fan, create a degree of noise.

 Cost and efficiency

-Electric fan heaters can be less expensive to buy than other heaters due to simple construction.
+Electric fan heaters can be cheaper than other heaters due to simple construction.
 The fan carries heat away from the device, which can be made smaller without overheating.
 The relatively small amount of electricity used to operate the fan is converted to additional heat, so that efficiency remains at 100%.

-Electric fan heaters are more expensive to run than fuel powered heaters due to the cost of electricity.
+Electric fan heaters can be more expensive to run than fuel powered heaters due to the cost of electricity.
 This makes them best suited to occasional use rather than as regularly used heat sources.